mxro/maxrohde-web/content/posts/2019/2019-01-01-the-production-grade-infrastructure-checklist/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'The Production-Grade Infrastructure Checklist'
-date: "2019-01-01"
+date: '2019-01-01'
 tags:
-- devops
+  - 'devops'
-- security
+  - 'security'
-title: The Production-Grade Infrastructure Checklist
 ---

 Sometimes it feels that it takes more time setting up the infrastructure of an application that actually writing the application code.